 If the Session Investigators form is submitted late, it may not be possible to make the required arrangements in time for your session start.
 Where no form is submitted by the session start time, the session will be cancelled.

-Once the Session Investigators form is submitted, any changes must be made by email to the User Office.
-All changes are made at the discretion of the User Office and repeated or late changes may not be possible.
+Once the Session Investigators form is submitted accommodation and arrangements will be booked by the User Office.
+Change requests must be made by email to the User Office.Repeated or late changes may not be possible.